Our Approach to Sustainability

 [Risks]

-・Manifestation of risks due to insufficient supply chain management
+・Manifestation of risks related to human rights and the environment across the supply chain

 [Opportunities]